MTV Animation: History

 Many MTV animation productions do not survive a single season and in some cases are canceled before completion.
 Productions including Undergrads, Downtown, Station Zero, 3-South, and Clone High have been highly acclaimed, yet none of them got renewed beyond their first season, usually due to lack of an audience or advertising.
 By 2001, the animation department was shut down, with the network's animated series now being outsourced to different studios.
 During the 2000s, MTV would phase out of producing original animation in favor of importing shows, usually reruns of shows from sister networks Comedy Central and Nickelodeon.
 The MTV Animation brand was briefly revived from 2006 to 2007 as part of a push to produce animated series for MTV2.

 In 2011, MTV would return to adult animation.
 Its first production was a relaunch of Beavis and Butt-Head, which premiered in October 2011; this was quickly followed by Good Vibes, starting later in the same month.
 In November 2011, MTV said they plan a third cartoon, Worst Friends Forever by Thomas Middleditch, that Mike Judge would produce, about three teenage girls who hover on the outskirts of popularity and have to cope with cattiness and crushes; a pilot had been picked up and concept art of the characters was released.
 The cartoons did not do as expected though.
 Good Vibes was cancelled in February 2012 due to low ratings, on the same day the DVD came out, Beavis and Butt-Head was cancelled in December 2011, and Worst Friends Forever never aired.
 In a September 2012 interview on "Making It With Riki Lindhome", Middleditch said Worst Friends was "for all intents and purposes done" and "not in my hands anymore".
 Mike Judge said in January 2014 that he might pitch Beavis and Butt-Head to another network.

-Future and recent resurgence
+Current animation

 In August 2020, ViacomCBS's Entertainment & Youth Group launched a new strategy to expand its adult animation units.
-This upcoming unit will produce various animated shows under the revitalized MTV Entertainment Group.
-Plans for Beavis and Butt-Head (reboot) and Daria (spinoff film) have been announced for Comedy Central (and Paramount+), as well as an animated sequel revival series of Everybody Hates Chris titled Everybody Still Hates Chris which premiered on September 25, 2024.
+This initiative planned to produce various animated shows under the revitalized MTV Entertainment Group.
+Beavis and Butt-Head was rebooted, a planned Daria spinoff became a cancelled film and had been announced for Comedy Central and Paramount+.
+An animated sequel revival series of Everybody Hates Chris titled Everybody Still Hates Chris premiered on September 25, 2024.
 It also produced the Clone High revival seasons on at Max (now HBO Max) premiered on May 23, 2023, at the relaunch of the platform.
-MTV Animation Inc. remains a subsidiary of Paramount Skydance Corporation.